OpenNTI/nti.dataserver/docs/dataserver-contenttypes.rst

    	   // users or other emails.
 When you POST/PUT an object, these
    	   // will be usernames (emails); the dataserver will resolve them
 	   Entity friends[];
+	   // A small set of URLs choosen to "uniquely" represent this
+	   // list
+	   URL CompositeGravatars[];
    }

    struct Person : Entity {